makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-## Instructions for running the app.
+## Instructions for running the app :point_down:

-* Clone this repo
+Clone this repo
 ```
 git clone https://github.com/VladC24/rps-challenge.git
 ```